k0rventen/k8s-watchtower/README.md

 ### Enabling the Audit Log

+For a more thorough documentation on the audit subject, head over to the [kubernetes doc](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/).

-Add the following arguments to the APIserver config:
+Add the following arguments to the APIserver config (args self explanatory):

 ```sh
 --audit-log-maxbackup=3